CRM system owners — are you getting the most out of your platform for your sales processes and customer experiences?

 #4: Data-driven insights

 Why guess about the effectiveness of your projects when you can have data-driven insights to back your claims?
-This requires an AI-powered CRM solution that gathers project and sales data and creates insightful analytics reports.
+This requires a CRM solution that gathers project and sales data to creates insightful analytics reports.

-With a 360-degree view of customer data, you’ll be more equipped to make better business decisions.Putting together a tech stack for your marketing and sales is a lot like fashion.
-You want to include items that are modern, relevant, and work well together.
-Otherwise, you’re left with a dysfunctional outfit of tools.
+With a 360-degree view of customer data, you’ll be more equipped to make better business decisions.Putting together a tech stack for your marketing and sales teams is a delicate balance.
+You want to include elements that are easy to use, comprehensive, and work well together.
+Otherwise, your tools can end up creating more work.

 By combining a CRM with project management, you can create a system that’s functional for teams across your organization.
 If you’re looking to eliminate silos and make data accessible to those who need it, then you need a holistic system.